Report a Crime or Emergency

 Life threatening emergencies should be immediately reported to the Thousand Oaks Police Department by dialing (9) 911 from campus telephones, or 911 from public pay phones or cell phones.
-At the Oxnard Graduate Center and the Woodland Hills Graduate Center, all requests for emergency services should be made by dialing 911.
+At the Oxnard Center, PLTS Campus, Westlake Center and the Woodland Hills Center, all requests for emergency services should be made by dialing 911.

 For routine service calls on the main campus, a Campus Safety Officer may be reached at extension 3208 from campus phones or at (805) 493-3208 from off campus and cell phones.
-This business line is available Monday through Thursday 8 a.m. to 8 p.m., Fridays 8 a.m. to 5 p.m., Saturdays, 9 a.m. to 5 p.m. and Sundays 8 a.m. to 12 p.m.
+This business line is available Monday through Thursday 8 a.m. to 6 p.m. and Fridays 8 a.m. to 5 p.m.
+Afterhours and weekends the business line will be forwarded to the Campus Safety Officer cell phone.

 All crimes should be reported to Campus Safety and Security to ensure inclusion in the annual crime statistics and to aid in the provision of timely warning notices to the campus community when appropriate.